sanchezdamianj/cuevanax/README.md

 ## Descripción
-Is an app to see a lot of movies, and its details.
+Is an app to see a lot of movies, and its details using Flutter with Riverpod to state management, and isar DB to save favorites, dependencies to show youtube videos,

 ## Getting Started